Amy Winehouse, Heath Ledger, Anna Nicole Smith, Whitney Houston- we…

 Guest list Lee

-During the ‘90s, Lee spent much of his time in discos, but you rarely saw him on the dancefloor.
-He’d set up shop in some god forsaken corner of the club and the rule that roost like a thing possessed.
+During the ‘90s, Lee spent most of his time in discos.
+You rarely saw him on the dancefloor.
+He’d set up shop in some dark corner of the club and would rule that roost like a thing possessed.